|

 Legacy of Scott Duncan

 While Scott Duncan’s time at Manchester United is often viewed through the lens of the club’s financial difficulties, his overall contributions to football, particularly at Ipswich Town, show his ability as a manager.
-At Manchester United, Duncan’s efforts to stabilize the club and avoid further relegation were vital during a challenging period.
-His later success at Ipswich Town, where he helped guide the club into the Football League, added to his managerial credentials.
+At Manchester United, Duncan’s efforts to stabilize the club and deliver promotion were vital during a challenging period.

 Summary